Broadly speaking, I am interested in all areas of computer graphics and computer vision. My work seeks to address the following high-level questions:

 |Shared Latent Gaussian Processes||Gaussian Process Dynamical Models||Style-Content Gaussian Processes||Active learning for mocap|

 Visual tracking, reconstruction, and rotoscoping

 How do we perceive the 3D structure of a video sequence that contains moving people and objects?
 We have developed several techniques that address aspects of this problem, both addressing fundamental computer vision questions, and also creating a practical application for special effects.
 In one project, we have developed a method for determining the 3D shape and motion of a non-rigid object from raw video, without any prior knowledge about the deforming object.
 This is based on our work on probabilistic non-rigid structure-from-motion.
 We have developed a method for detailed reconstruction of a shaded 3D object from video, for diffusely-reflecting surfaces.
 We have developed interactive tracking (rotoscoping) techniques that are now in use in the special effects industry.

-Collaborators: Aseem Agarwala, Christoph Bregler, Marcus Brubaker, Brian Curless, Alexei A. Efros, David J. Fleet, Pascal Fua, James Hays, Evangelos Kalogerakis, David H. Salesin, Steven M. Seitz, Lorenzo Torresani, Raquel Urtasun, Olga Vesselova, Li Zhang
+Collaborators: Aseem Agarwala, Christoph Bregler, Marcus Brubaker, Brian Curless, Andrew Fitzgibbon, David J. Fleet, Pascal Fua, Shahram Izadi, Cem Keskin, Gerard Pons-Moll, Varun Ramakrishna, David H. Salesin, Steven M. Seitz, Jamie Shotton, Richard Stebbing, Jonathan Taylor, Lorenzo Torresani, Raquel Urtasun, Li Zhang

 Controllers for simulated locomotion